 In DL Insurance Services Ltd v O’Connor, in June 2018, the Employment Appeal Tribunal agreed that the employer had discriminated against the employee when it issued her with a written disciplinary warning concerning her attendance levels.
 Mrs O’Connor had been employed since June 2005 and in 2009 asked to work flexibly as her illness was having an effect on her work, which the Company allowed.

-The Company’s sickness absence policy said that disciplinary action could be taken when certain amount of sickness absence had been reached and in these circumstances the payment of company sick pay would be stopped during the period of the warning.
+The Company’s sickness absence policy said that disciplinary action could be taken when certain amounts of sickness absence had been reached and in these circumstances the payment of company sick pay would be stopped during the period of the warning.

 From 2013 onwards her sickness absences were in excess of the sickness policy threshold.
 Eventually, she was invited to a disciplinary hearing and received a written warning lasting for 12 months.
 This stopped her company sick pay and she made a claim for disability discrimination.

 The original Tribunal felt that discrimination arising from disability had occurred as the warning placed O’Connor at risk of further disciplinary action and of losing sick pay.
 The EAT agreed with this, saying the Company had not followed its own procedures by consulting with occupational health or obtaining medical advice before taking disciplinary action.
 The person hearing the disciplinary also did not talk to O’Connor’s manager about the impact of her absence on her team or on her own work.
 The EAT felt that as O’Connor was genuinely ill she could not avoid her absences – and the Company could not explain how giving her a disciplinary warning could improve the situation.

 If a disabled employee is redeployed to a different job/lower paid job, this is an amendment of their terms and conditions of employment and the employees express agreement should be sought (see changing terms and conditions here).